Pisaurina mira: Agricultural impact

 Because the vast majority of nursery web spiders' diet consists of insects found on fields and other cultivation sites for crops, they inevitably have an effect on the population of bugs and pests who feed on those crops and share the same habitats.
 The seasonal fluctuation of prey population affects the seasonal fluctuation of the P. mira population as well.
 For example, the highest population level of tarnished plant bugs, a prevalent pest for crops in the United States, was marked in October and June.
-The eggs of P. mira hatches in May, and the immature spiderlings are dispersed from nursery webs in June.
+The eggs of P. mira hatch in May, and the immature spiderlings are dispersed from nursery webs in June.
 Mature males are most collected in May and June.
 Thus, the interconnectedness of the population of these two species largely influence the crop yield.
 However, because P. mira's diet as a carnivore is rather diverse, a decline in the population of one prey does not hold much significance, as P. mira is able to hunt for other available insects.